TomPrograms/cleanscript/Readme.md

 ## Usage

 Once installed (at least globally) you can compile a file through the command line.
-The path provided should be relative to the command line's current execution location:
+The path provided can be relative or absolute:

 ```
 cleanscript ./test.drg